The People

 “SKILLZ”

 Kevin (he/him) just celebrated his 20th (!) year working at our summer program.
 He has been with Caldera's year-round youth programs for over 10 years, serving as a middle school mentor on both sides of the mountain.
-Prior to joining the Caldera family, Kevin majored in sociology at the University of Oregon, while also studying ethnic studies with a focus on Native Americans.
+Prior to joining the Caldera family, Kevin majored in sociology at the University of Oregon, while also studying ethnic studies with a focus on Native American Studies.
 Kevin enjoys basketball, the Oregon Ducks, and has a passion for working with youth.

 Kimberly Howard Wade